Palliative Medicine

 Nurse Practitioner

 Rachael Ann Anderson joined Hospice of the Piedmont in November 2023 as a Nurse Practitioner specializing in palliative medicine.
-She holds a nursing degree from George Mason University and is pursuing a Doctorate of Nursing Practice at the University of Alabama, set to graduate in May 2024.
+She holds a nursing degree from George Mason University and a Doctorate of Nursing Practice from the University of Alabama.
 Prior to joining HOP, she initiated an outpatient palliative program in the Fredericksburg area with Affinity Care of Virginia and worked for Mary Washington Healthcare.

 Sarah Brown